Legal structures for community groups and not-for-profit organisations

 Instead of relying on grants and donations, some not-for-profit organisations generate their income by selling goods and services.
 They often start off by receiving investment from members or external organisations, which they pay back once up and running.
 These organisations are called social enterprises.

-Social enterprises can be controlled by volunteers, but they can also be controlled people who have invested in them, people who are paid to work for them, or people who benefit as customers.
+Social enterprises can be controlled by volunteers, but they can also be controlled by people who have invested in them, people who are paid to work for them, or people who benefit as customers.

 “Social enterprise” isn’t a legal structure – social enterprises can adopt different legal structures depending on their needs and the way they work.
 They generally adopt one of the following legal structures: